 Some lenders have made great progress on improving the way they accommodate contractors.
 Depending on your circumstances, there should be an option out there for you.

 The specialist advisers at Think Plutus are able to identify the best mortgages for professionals who work on different types of contracts.
 These can include:

-- Self-employed contractor mortgages
+- Self-employed contractor mortgage

-- Zero-hours contracts
+- Zero-hours contract mortgage

 - Employed, fixed-term contractors

-- CIS subcontractor mortgages
+- CIS subcontractor mortgage